 I wasn’t really in the mood to celebrate my 31st year – it’s such a non birthday.
 You spend every year up to this one celebrating because you’re not over 30, and 31 comes along with a big fat MEH.
 I’m now over 30, and it’s not something to scream about.

-I now work with people who were born in the 90’s, and they’re in the majority.
+I now work with people who were born in the ’90s, and they’re in the majority.
 It’s cool because as much as I am an old soul, I’m still ok as I like to drink and I keep up to date with technology (as much as I don’t use it).
-I say technology but it’s not really technology, it’s apps such as Instagram that I don’t care much for – I will log in every now and then to see what people are up to, but most of my friends who use it also post to Facebook, which I check more regularly.
-Therefore, Instagram has a special place for Saturday morning lie ins where I spend an hour catching up on a weeks worth of posts, followed by an hour of catching up on all of the facebook videos I’ve saved to watch when I have a good WiFi signal.
+I say technology, but it’s not really technology, it’s apps such as Instagram that I don’t care much for – I will log in every now and then to see what people are up to, but most of my friends who use it also post to Facebook, which I check more regularly.
+Therefore, Instagram has a special place for Saturday morning lie-ins where I spend an hour catching up on a weeks worth of posts, followed by an hour of catching up on all of the Facebook videos I’ve saved to watch when I have a good WiFi signal.
 It’s not really technology to me, it’s keyboard socialising.
 The last time I was any good at that was back in the MSN messenger days – And I expect that’s only because I was a teenager.
 I suppose WhatsApp is the closest method of communication I use that’s anywhere near the messenger times, groups especially.
-I enjoy the mass posts and how everyone in a group pretty much ignores what the other has posted, unless the group is 5 people or less.
+I enjoy the mass posts and how everyone in a group pretty much ignores what the other has posted unless the group is 5 people or less.
 5 has been the sweet spot for me, anything over that tends to get ignored.

-At least there isn’t that awful option of pinging someone so there conversation window vibrates all over the screen and, if you were unfortunate enough to have a pair of speakers linked to your PC and turned up too high because you were trying to rebel by playing 00’s music through a tin can, the loudest bell sound ever.
+At least there isn’t that awful option of pinging someone so their conversation window vibrates all over the screen and, if you were unfortunate enough to have a pair of speakers linked to your PC and turned up too high because you were trying to rebel by playing 00’s music through a tin can, the loudest bell sound ever.
 It scared me frequently.

 Here I am reminiscing about my youth instead of talking about being 31.
-I think now I’m over 30 all I’ll ever do is speak about times when life seemed hard but was actually fine because I’m more sensible than I like to admit.
+I think now I’m over 30 all I’ll ever do is speak about times when life seemed hard but was actually excellent because I’m more sensible than I like to admit.

 I left Birmingham last to make it feel special, but it’s more for comedic effect.